wiremock/wiremock.org/_studio_docs/exploratory-testing-tutorial.md

 <img title="To do list stub" src="/images/screenshots/to-do-stub.png"/>

-Once you've saved the stub, point your browser to [http://localhost:9000](http://localhost:9000).
+Once you've saved the stub, point your browser to [http://localhost:7100](http://localhost:7100).
 You should see the to-do items in your response body listed in the page:

 <img title="To do list" src="/images/screenshots/to-do-list-app.png" style="width: 80%"/>

-What has happened here is that the Spring Boot app has made a REST request to MockLab, which was matched by the stub you just created.
+What has happened here is that the Spring Boot app has made a REST request to WireMock, which was matched by the stub you just created.
 The stub returned a JSON response which the app parsed and rendered into an HTML page.

 Now try modifying one or more of the item descriptions in the stub response and saving it, then refreshing the page.
 You should